Antiguan and Barbudan nationality law: By investment

-Requirements for nationality by investment require payment of fees, which in 2013 were $135,000 per adult and $67,000 per minor child, as well as due diligence fees.
+Requirements for nationality by investment require payment of a contribution, which as of 2025 are $230,000 for a family of up to four individuals, as well as processing and due diligence fees.
 The primary applicant must be 18 years of age or older and must make a minimum investment by real estate purchase, contribution to the National Development Fund, or investment in a business in the country.
 Agents of the Citizenship by Investment Unit are responsible for processing applications.
 Applicants must pay the non-refundable due diligence fees and ten per cent of the application fee at the time of application, provide a certificate from a medical practitioner certifying good health and lack of communicable diseases for the applicant and any family members, and a police certificate.
 Successful applicants must take an Oath of Allegiance.

 By naturalisation

-Ordinary naturalisation in Antigua and Barbuda can be obtained by adult persons of legal capacity, who in the 12 months prior to submitting an application resided in the territory, are of good character, and intend to be a resident of Antigua and Barbuda.
+Ordinary naturalisation in Antigua and Barbuda can be obtained by adult persons of legal capacity, who in the 12 months prior to submitting an application resided uninterruptedly in the territory as well as for five out of the seven years before that period, are of good character, and intend to be a resident of Antigua and Barbuda.
 Applicants petition the Minister for Immigration and Citizenship though the Chief Immigration Officer, who considers the risk the person may pose for public morality and safety, such as criminal acts or activities in or outside the country which might upset legal or public order; by an undischarged bankruptcy proceeding; or with an insufficient means of self-sustainability.
 Payment of fees is required, as are documents as needed to support the application.
 Upon approval, applicants must take an Oath of Allegiance.